+If you live in the Netherlands and are looking for an affordable way to drive, you could consider a car sharing scheme.
 This 'pay-as-you-go' plan works out cheaper than owning your own vehicle if you are a light user and drive only 2 or 3 days a month.

-How To Join: As long as you are aged 24 or over, you can join Greenwheels.
-This can be done online at the Greenwheels.com website where you can upload a copy of your passport and driving license and also fill in your Dutch bank details.
-Greenwheels requires an initial (refundable) bond payment of €225.
-Within about 3 days you should receive your personal Greenwheels chip card.
+How To Join Greenwheels: As long as you are aged 18 or over, you can join Greenwheels.
+This can be done online at the Greenwheels.com website where you need to upload a copy of a valid driving license and add payment details (credit card or bank account).

 Those holding one of the Dutch rail discount cards get a one-time €25 driving credit.